fanny300/anything-order/README.md

 Reorder any post types and taxonomies with drag and drop.

+#NOTE
+I'm not certain if the original repo is being maintained, but I'll be posting fixes here to issue as they come up.
+Recently posted a couple of fixes for Wordpress 4.7 compatability

 ##Description

 This plugin allows you to arrange any post types and taxonomies with simple drag and drop within the builtin list table on administration screen.